-Annuitant means a Participant who is receiving a benefit from the Fund.
+Annuitant means a Participant who is receiving a benefit from the Fund through an insurance contract.

-Annuity Plan or Plan means the Plan Document as adopted by the Trustees and as thereafter amended by the Trustees.
+Annuity Plan or Plan means the Plan Document as adopted by the Trustees and as thereafter amended by the Trustees which describes the benefits provided based on your participation in the Plan.